julianeon/julianeon/glitch_guide.md

 ![glitch instructions](./glitch_instructions.png)

-The apps are linked below, with descriptions and screenshots taken after loading.
+The apps are shown below in the same order they appear in on my Glitch profile page, with descriptions and screenshots taken after loading.

 ## bouncing balls